RickardTidstrand/lagenhetsbyte/README.md

 Sometimes the material ui cards will overlap the header, even though they have different z-indexes.

 The app is not optimized for IE 11 or below.

+Scroll bar disappears when clicking the "done" button.